dafny-lang/rfcs/0012-unicode-strings.md

 the language definition or implementation to support future versions of Unicode.
-It would also mean `char` can no longer be represented as a single integer value, instead needing multiple scalar values in some cases, which would be a large a deep change to the encoding of `char` in the Boogie prelude and translator.
+It would also mean `char` can no longer be represented as a single integer value, instead needing multiple scalar values in some cases, which would be a large and deep change to the encoding of `char` in the Boogie prelude and translator.

 # Prior art
 [prior-art]: #prior-art